 Since the AACT database was launched in 2010, dozens of researchers have used it to better understand the state of clinical trials.
-Many important questions can be answered by analyzing this set of clinical trials data.
-Several investigators have used AACT to study 'results reporting trends' to determine how compliant the research community has been with federally mandated regulations.
-Others have used AACT to find out which conditions & interventions tend to receive the most attention, which appear to be neglected and how specific types of trials are distributed geographically.
+Investigators have used AACT to study 'results reporting trends' to determine how compliant the research community has been with federally mandated regulations.
+Others have used AACT to find out which conditions & interventions tend to receive the most attention, which appear to be neglected, and how specific types of trials are distributed geographically.

 |Name||Investigators||Organizations||Publication Year||Brief Summary||DB Schema|

 |CDEK’s Standard Organization Names||Rebekah Griesenauer, PhD, Postdoctoral Scholar; Michael S Kinch, PhD, Associate Vice Chancellor||Washington University - St. Louis.
 Center for Research Innovation and Biotechnology||2018||The CDEK project at Washington University has curated organization data to begin standardizing this terminology.
 Because an organization may be identified several different ways in ClinicalTrials.gov, it's often difficult to accurately identify all studies associated with an organization.
 Washington University has creating a queryable 'organization index' that provides a way for AACT users to more easily identify all studies associated with an organization.||proj_cdek_standard_orgs|